vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 and measures; HV I 416-417 ( from Bhav.
 U. 17.
 1-14).
 Maunavrata-41) after Śrāvana ends (acc. to pārṇimānta

 reckoning ) from Bh.
-1st for 16 days; performer should take Dūrvā tendrils made into 16 knots and place on the right hand ( on left hand of women); on 16th day silence to be observed in bringing water, grinding wheat, preparing naivedya therefrom and at time of eating; worship of Śiva by bathing image or linga with water, milk, curds, ghee and
+1st for 16 days; performer should take Dūrvā tendrils made into 16 knots and place on the right hand ( on left hand of women); on 16th day silence to be observed in bringing water, grinding wheat, preparing naivedya therefrom and at time of eating; worship of Śiva by bathing image or liṅga with water, milk, curds, ghee and

 984